GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 Because exceptions disrupt the control flow of a program, functional languages use various tagged values to indicate errors in computations.
 Being returned somewhere in the middle of the chain of composed functions, `Nothing` will short-circuit the computation.
-Such change of the computation path or wrapper is called an "effect" (not to be confused with side-effects).
+Such change of a computation path or a wrapper is called an "effect" (not to be confused with side-effects).

 The two following sections contain some highly abstract stuff, but it is important.